core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * child: A schema node defined as a child node of a container, a list, a case, a notification, an RPC input, an RPC output, an action input, an action output.

+* YANG Schema Item iDentifier (YANG SID or simply SID): Unsigned integer used to identify different YANG items.

 * delta: Difference between the current YANG SID and a reference YANG SID.
 A reference YANG SID is defined for each context for which deltas are used.

 * item: A schema node, an identity, a module, a submodule or a feature defined using the YANG modeling language.

+* list instance: the data associated with a single element of a list.

 * parent: The container, list, case, notification, RPC input, RPC output, action input or action output node in which a schema node is defined.

-* YANG Schema Item iDentifier (YANG SID or simply SID): Unsigned integer used to identify different YANG items.

 # Properties of the CBOR Encoding {#properties-of-cbor-encoding}